 As you can see, there are quite a few variables that can impact the length of your case.
-If your injuries are particularly severe or there are problems with the details of your claim, this could prolong it even further, so make sure you hire an experienced personal injury attorney.
+If your injuries are particularly severe (such as a brain injury or spinal cord injury) or there are problems with the details of your claim, this could prolong it even further, so make sure you hire an experienced personal injury attorney.

 Schedule a Case Review With a Personal Injury Attorney Today!